vixalien/dotio2/posts/blog/an-alpine-setup.md

 ```

 Change the default subvolume to `@` (Replace `<root-subvol-id>` with the ID you
-got from the previous step.)
+got from the previous step).

 ```sh
 btrfs subvolume set-default <root-subvol-id> /